 Module 3.
 Executive Power

-The course will also demonstrate the practical applications of public law as they arise in Parliament and in litigation.
+The course will also demonstrate the practical applications of public law as they arise in litigation.
+The unit has a strong emphasis on the study of leading High Court cases and aims to develop student abilities to analyse these cases.
 Assessment will be based upon students' practical - especially advocacy based - application of the theoretical principles taught in cases.

 |Unit name||Foundations of Public Law|